Please scroll down for

 Lymphoma and other malignancies have been observed in patients treated with XELJANZ.
 Epstein Barr Virus-associated post-transplant lymphoproliferative disorder has been observed at an increased rate in renal transplant patients treated with XELJANZ and concomitant immunosuppressive medications.

-The most common serious infections reported with XELJANZ included pneumonia, cellulitis, herpes zoster, and urinary tract infection.
+The most common serious infections reported with XELJANZ included pneumonia, cellulitis, herpes zoster, urinary tract infection, and diverticulitis.
 Avoid use of XELJANZ in patients with an active, serious infection, including localized infections.
 Consider the risks and benefits of treatment before initiating XELJANZ in patients:

 • with chronic or recurrent infection;